 The Road to Parity is marking the opening of its fund-raising channels with a major cycling challenge from Land's End at the south west tip of England to John O'Groats in the far north east of Scotland.

-Jonathan Hill, the charity's Founder and Chairman, will begin the legendary cycling route on Saturday 11 July.
+Jonathan Hill, the charity's Founder and Chairman, will begin the iconic cycling route on Saturday 11 July.
 It will take him at least 3 weeks to complete the journey of around 1,000 miles, using B-roads and cycle trails, avoiding main roads where possible.